The Rare Breeding Birds Panel

 In addition, we have published papers reviewing our first 50 years of monitoring rare breeding birds, and what it has shown us, in British Birds and British Wildlife – we will share them here in due course.
 In September we will publish our latest report on rare non-native breeding birds, covering the period 2015-20, and then our annual report on native rare breeding birds (in 2021) will be out in November.
 And Panel Archivist Mark Holling has published papers on the breeding of Great Grey Shrike, Spotted Sandpiper, Serin and Bee-eater (see blogs on these here).

-The RBBP’s most recent report, Rare breeding birds in the UK in 2022, was published in British Birds in November 2024.
-It gives details on the 108 species and races of rare breeding birds reported in the UK in 2022, the second-highest ever total.
+The RBBP’s most recent report, Rare breeding birds in the UK in 2023, was published in British Birds in November 2025.
+It gives details on the 104 species and races of rare breeding birds reported in the UK in 2023.
 A summary and results table can be found here.

 One of the most exciting features of our website is the ability to explore all our published reports by both species and year.
 Pick a species and read the annual accounts to see how numbers and distribution have changed over the years.
 You can make a print or a PDF of your results.